DrJieGao/drjiegao.github.io/_pages/about.md

 Open Positions
 ======
-<font color="#00acc1">Graduate positions</font>: I am looking for highly motivated graduate students to conduct research on 6G, with a special focus on machine learning.
+<strong>Graduate positions</strong>: I am looking for highly motivated graduate students to conduct research on 6G, with a special focus on machine learning.
 Current topics include (but are not limited to)
 <ul style="list-style-type:disc;">
   <li> B5G/6G networks</li>
   <li>Machine learning for network security</li>